$0 Ohio Foster Care Quick-Start Checklist

 How to Access the Kinship Support Program

 If your county has been slow to process KSP, contact your county's PCSA supervisor directly.
-Every county has its own timeline, but the benefit should begin quickly given its emergency purpose.
+Every county has its own processing timeline.

 Kinship Certification vs. Standard Foster Certification